Miracles of Jesus: Blind people

 The canonical Gospels contain a number of stories about Jesus healing blind people.
 The earliest is a story of the healing of a blind man in Bethsaida in the Gospel of Mark.

 Mark's gospel gives an account of Jesus healing a blind man named Bartimaeus as Jesus is leaving Jericho.
-The Gospel of Matthew has a simpler account loosely based on this, with two unnamed blind men instead of one (this "doubling" is a characteristic of Matthew's treatment of Mark's text) and a slightly different version of the story, taking place in Galilee, earlier in the narrative.
-The Gospel of Luke tells the same story of Jesus healing an unnamed blind man but moves the event in the narrative to when Jesus approaches Jericho.
+Matthew's account doubles to two unnamed blind men while the Gospel of Luke tells the same story of Jesus healing an unnamed blind man as Jesus approaches Jericho.
+Ancient biographies could display differences and flexibility when reporting events, with the gospels being in line with the writing practices of antiquity.

 The Gospel of John describes an episode in which Jesus heals a man blind from birth, placed during the Festival of Tabernacles, about six months before his crucifixion.
 Jesus mixes spittle with dirt to make a mud mixture, which he then places on the man's eyes.
 He instructs the man to wash his eyes in the Pool of Siloam.
 When the man does this, he is able to see.
 When asked by his disciples whether the cause of the blindness was the man's sins or his parents' sins, Jesus states that it was due to neither.